 the references to the laboratory report analyzed by the GP as inputs of the task

 the reference to the eReferral document produced as outputs of the task.

-In order to share documents that are produced during the task, the Referral Requester submits the eReferral Document and the Workflow Document to the XDS Document Repository (for technical details see vol.2 Figure X.6.3-1).
+In order to share documents that are produced during the task, the Referral Requester submits the eReferral Document and the Workflow Document to the XDS Document Repository.